jparishy/rcss/Readme.md

 ### About
 RCSS is a system built on top of Ruby to generate CSS animation using code that looks a lot like CoreAnimation.

-Basically, you can create an element with a set of CSS styling rules and animate between the values for those rules.

 Essentially, an animation is composed of a `duration`, a `delay`, some `options`, the actual `animation`, and a `completion` block.
 Structurally, this RCSS uses the style of `UIView#animateWithDuration:delay:options:animations:completion:completion`: